ACADEMIC SPECIALS

 • Learn about Dewey decimal system (3rd & 4th grade)

-• These students use the library independently
+• Middle school students have access to use the library independently.

-Special Projects and Events:
+Special Projects and Events

 • “Reading Around the World” reading incentive